VFDs for Vets: What these changes mean to veterinarians

 Required Information on VFD order

 Some states have their own definition of a VCPR.
 Veterinarians in those states will abide by the State definition.
 If the state does not have a defined VCPR, the federal definition applies (21 CFR 530.3(i).

 Alabama, Alaska, Arkansas, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Kansas, Maryland, Massachusetts, Michigan, Montana, New Jersey, New York, Pennsylvania, Rhode Island, South Dakota, Vermont, Washington, West Virginia, Wisconsin.

 States following their state definition:

 Arizona, California, Colorado, Idaho, Illinois, Iowa, Kentucky, Louisiana, Maine, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Utah, Virginia,

 Drugs in these classes will not be affected by the new regulations.

 Drugs Affected by this Legislation

-A number of feed-use medications and water-use medications will be affected by these guidelines by the end of December 2016.
+A number of feed-use medications and water-use medications were affected by these guidelines December 2016.
 A general list of affected antimicrobials is below.
 A product specific list may be found on the FDA site.